-This is the third in a series of monthly interviews with inspiring and creative people---including fabric designers, shop owners, quilters, and other makers.
-You can find all of the previous Salty Oat Spotlight interviews here
+This is the third in a series of monthly interviews with inspiring and creative

 This morning, I'm so excited to introduce you to the very talented designer, Susan Fitzgerald.
 In addition to being the owner of Spin Spin, a design and screenprinting studio which produces textiles, ceramics, and paper goods, Susan is also the latest fabric designer to have her fabrics join the Salty Oat shop!
 Five Spin Spin designs are now available in an exclusive palette of black, navy, peach, olive green, and metallic gold.
 These limited-edition fat quarters are printed on an organic, quilting-weight cotton, and are truly special!